Outlyingness Scores with Cluster Catch Digraphs: The Outlyingness Scores Based on Cluster Catch Digraphs

 Figure \ref{fig:OOS1.3} illustrates this problem, where outliers $O_1$, $O_2$, $O_3$, and $O_4$ are close, forming a small group on the top left, isolated from any other points.
 Furthermore, they are outbound neighbors to each other, excluding any regular points.
 This pattern leads to $O_1$ and $O_2$ having OOSs of 0.86 and 0.64, respectively, which are close to those of regular points.
 Therefore, according to OOSs, we cannot distinguish $O_1$ and $O_2$ from other regular points.

-In summary, OOS has the following advantages, \begin{itemize} \item Effective on global and local (contextual) outliers. \item Robust to different levels of collinearity. \item OOSs are comparable globally since they do not depend on clustering. \end{itemize} However, as a shortcoming: OOS is not effective on collective outliers, showing little robustness to the masking problem.
+In summary, OOS has the following advantages, \begin{itemize} \item Effective on global and local (contextual) outliers. \item Robust to different levels of collinearity. \item OOSs are comparable globally since they do not depend on clustering. \end{itemize} However, as one of the limitations, OOS is not effective on collective outliers, showing little robustness to the masking problem.

-To address this problem, we propose another OS, call \emph{Inbound Outlyingness Score} (IOS).
+To address this problem, we propose another OS, call \textbf{Inbound Outlyingness Score} (IOS).